think-privacy/ThinkPrivacy/_posts/2021-02-27-steps-for-privacy.md

 Recently, the privacy search engine Startpage [released a study](https://www.securitymagazine.com/articles/94560-of-americans-very-concerned-about-online-privacy-but-most-dont-take-any-significant-action?ref=hackernoon.com) finding that 75% of Americans stated they are very concerned about online privacy.
 That’s a lot of people, and a great sign for the future of privacy; or is it?

 What was so disheartening about the findings was how many people were unwilling to take action to put privacy in their own hands.
-The study labeled this “privacy inertia” and even noted that younger groups of people said it was easier to leave their partner than it is to leave social media or other companies that don’t respect their privacy.
+The study labeled this “privacy inertia” and even noted that younger groups of people said it was easier to leave their partner than it is to leave social media or other companies that don’t respect their privacy.<!--more-->

 According to Timothy A. Pychyl, Ph.D., Associate Professor of Psychology at Carleton University, this is because "'Privacy inertia' shares many similarities with other irrational delays in our lives.
 When we don't know what to do, we often delay doing anything, despite expecting to be worse off for this delay, which is, of course, the irrational self-defeating aspect of procrastination."